suhank/zea-engine/docs/api/Math/Box3.md

 <a name="Box3"></a>

 ## Box3
-Class representing a box in 3D space.
+Represents a box in 3D space, needing two Vec3 vectors.

 **Kind**: global class